4d/docs/website/translated_docs/es/FormEditor/properties_FormProperties.md

 ---

 ## Esquema de colores
-> Color scheme property is only applied on macOS.
+> La propiedad de esquema de color sólo se aplica en macOS.

 This property defines the color scheme for the form.
 This property defines the color scheme for the form.
 This can be changed for the form to one of the following two options:

-*   dark - light text on a dark background
+*   dark -- texto claro sobre fondo oscuro
-*   light - dark text on a light background
+*   light - texto oscuro en un fondo claro
 > A defined color scheme can not be overridden by a CSS.

 #### Gramática JSON